petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 {:toc}

 ## Data paths
-For each session there are two main paths that the Cell Explorer uses, a basepath and a clusteringpath (relative to basepath).
+For each session there are two main paths that the CellExplorer uses, a basepath and a clusteringpath (relative to basepath).

 The basepath contains the raw data and session level files.
 The data in the basepath should follow this naming convention: `sessionName.*`, e.g. `sessionName.dat` and `sessionName.lfp` (low-pass filtered and down-sampled.
 The lfp file is automatically generated in the pipeline if necessary).
 The clusteringpath contains the spike data, including cell metrics, and can be the same as the basepath (empty clusteringpath).